 1. Cultural/Religious Beliefs

 You can then add another layer when religion folds into culture.
-Some religions see addiction as a moral dilemma and feel that church is the best place to handle or treat addiction.
+Some religions see addiction as a moral dilemma and feel that church is the best place to treat addiction.
 Some even see it as a form of demonic possession and believe an exorcist would be more appropriate than an addiction specialist.